440 Huntington Avenue

 What’s the most compelling thing to you about the research/work that goes on at the College?

-I’m really enthusiastic about CCIS’ ongoing efforts to continue diversity and inclusion work in terms of recruitment and admissions.
+I’m really enthusiastic about Khoury College of Computer Sciences’ ongoing efforts to continue diversity and inclusion work in terms of recruitment and admissions.
 I think it’s incredibly important to be aware and proactive about addressing inequalities in the field of Computer Science.

 Where did you grow up/spend the most defining years of your child/young adulthood?